 How did you get to know This is My Earth?

 TiME is quite well known.
-I came to a volunteer meeting and I heard they were looking for people to join the educational program in a school in Israel that is basically eight minutes from my place.
-I thought it was perfect, so within the next few weeks, I will incorporate all my experience and knowledge in activism, conservation, and endangered species.
-I will soon meet all the teachers of the school, and I’m thinking of explaining my past experiences and showing them some of my art, hoping it can be inspirational.
+I came to a volunteer meeting.
+I heard they were looking for people to join the educational program in a school in Israel.
+That school is basically eight minutes from my place.
+It was perfect.
+Within the next few weeks, I will incorporate all my experience and knowledge in activism, conservation, and endangered species.

 What are you going to highlight?